I'm in this one...

 I've the following available, in various quantities.
 Lots of unfamiliar species - so see further down the page for information.
 Seeds unless otherwise specified.

-Achoccha (Cyclanthera pedata)
+Achoccha (Cyclanthera pedata) (No fresh seeds)

 Alexanders (Smyrnium olusatrum)